 The Black Widow by Daniel Silva, Cometh the Hour by Jeffrey Archer, 14th Deadly Sin by James Patterson & Maxine Paetro and Big Little Lies by Liane Moriarty.

 Apart from the rule of threes, short titles are also memorable.
 Of course, Dave Eggers titled a fictionalized memoir A Heartbreaking Work of Staggering Genius (2000).
 It’s a fun, outrageous title.
-Yet only having to repeat one word (like King’s Cell or Leon Uris’ Topaz) in interviews (as the author) or libraries and book stores (as the reader) has merits, too.
+So ultimately, make the audacious choices you want.
+Be prepared to explain your reason for making them, though.